guiqui/react-zoom-pan/README.md

 ## About

-With React-zoom-pan is a container component that has g zoom and pan functionality as well as adding resize,move,and rotatation capabilities to any child element .
+React-zoom-pan is a container component that has zoom and pan functionality as well as adding resize,move,and rotation capabilities to any child element .

 The component is capable of: